nichee/tp/docs/UserGuide.md

 Hello, fellow TAs!
 You're about to embark on a journey that will revolutionise the way you manage your class.
 MustVas isn't just a tool; it's your new teaching partner designed to streamline your workflow so you can focus on what truly matters — educating and inspiring your students.

 ## What is MustVas?
 MustVas is a desktop app designed to help fellow Teaching Assistants (TAs) manage tutorial contacts.
 Its key features include **creating and selecting classes, adding students' contacts, and tracking their attendance**.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MustVas is optimized for use via a Command Line Interface (CLI), offering the benefits of a Graphical User Interface (GUI) with the efficiency of a CLI.
 If you can type fast, MustVas can get your contact management tasks done faster than traditional GUI apps.

 ## What can you do with MustVas?
 - **Class Management**: Organise and oversee your students across various classes.